FaithDAnalyst/EXCEL-Projects/README.md

 # Objective
-To derive actionable insights from sales data to optimize GlobalMart Retail Solutions' strategies, sales channels, profitability, and supply chain for successful global expansion
+To derive actionable insights from sales data to optimize Jumia Retail strategies, sales channels, profitability, and supply chain for successful global expansion

 # Data Dictionary